InSpecLearn4SDL: Interpretable Spectral Features Predict Conductivity in Self-Driving Doped Conjugated Polymer Labs: Results and Discussion

 $\mathrm{AUC}\_{3}$: AUC of the optical spectra between \texttt{(1.982, 2.095)} eV.
-The area under the curve of this region directly reflects the prominence of the 0-0 vibronic transition relative to the other spectral regions as well as the width/broadness of the peak onset.
+The area under the curve of this region directly reflects the prominence of the 0-0 vibronic transition relative to the other spectral regions, as well as the width/broadness of the peak onset.
 In pBTTT films with higher aggregation, this 0-0 peak should be more prominent; this increased aggregation tends to lead to higher mobility and thus conductivity after doping.
 This is confirmed by the strong correlations of this feature with the E0-0 and 0-0/0-1 ratio in Figure \ref{Fig:correlation_specific}.
 Interestingly, this feature is also correlated with the bleaching.
 This may indicate that lower energy 0-0 peaks result in a density of state more suitable for doping with F4TCNQ.
 This is further investigated in our companion work.

 $d^{2}\mathrm{AUC}\_{3}$: AUC for the second derivative of optical spectra between \texttt{(1.982, 2.095)} eV.
 This feature captures the peak position of the 0-0 vibronic transition, a deep local minimum in the second derivative (leading to higher values in the SHAP analysis, Figure \ref{Fig:shap_beeswarm_QSPR5}), indicating the strength and sharpness of the 0-0 transition.
-This is closely tied to the order and aggregation of the polymer, which can be seen via the SHAP analysis showing high values leading to improvements in the estimated conductivity.
+This is closely tied to the order and aggregation of the polymer, as evident in the SHAP analysis, which shows high values leading to improvements in the estimated conductivity.
 This is reinforced by the very strong correlations of this feature with the E0-0 and E-01 energies as well as 0-0/0-1 peak ratio as noted in Figure \ref{Fig:correlation_specific}.